Bulk or mixed billing? That is the question with any GP job.

 What is Bulk Billing?

 What does bulk billing mean?
 Bulk billing means that the patient doesn’t have to pay for eligible medical services.
-The medical practice which offers bulk billing, accepts the Medicare benefit as full payment for the service.
+The medical practice which offers bulk billing, accepts the relevant Medicare benefit as full payment for each service.

-It also means that GPs working in bulk billing practices see their patients entirely at the expense of the government through its healthcare system, Medicare, which allows $37.05 (for a standard 10-minute consult) for everyone to visit the doctor when needed.
+It also means that GPs working in bulk billing practices see their patients entirely at the expense of the government through its healthcare system, Medicare, which allows $41.40 (for a standard 10-minute consult) for everyone to visit the doctor when needed.
+In addition to this the government continuosly introduced new ‘Bulk Billing Incentives’ which means that if you bulk bill a consultation, you may actually earn nearly double the amount per consult.
 In a bulk billing practice, no money changes hands between the patient and the GP for the consultation or visit.
 The practice simply bulk bill Medicare for all the patient visits.
 It’s simple and easy, and very like the way GPs see patients on the NHS in the UK.

 Not all practices choose to bulk bill.
-If you’d like to find out if a specific practice offers bulk billing, you can visit healthdirect.gov.au to find out.
+If you’d like to find out if a specific practice offers bulk billing, you can generally find this on the clinic’s website.

 What are the Advantages of Bulk Billing?